Best Tablets for Note-Taking (2026)

 The 2024 Kindle Scribe's Active Canvas system lets you write directly on e-book pages -- your notes wrap around the text intelligently.
 Built-in AI tools convert handwriting to text, summarize notes, and adjust tone.
 The 300ppi e-ink display causes zero eye strain during long reading sessions.
 Premium Pen included.
 Best for students and researchers who annotate heavily. [src4, src7]

-The only e-ink tablet running full Android 13 with Google Play Store pre-installed, giving access to apps like OneNote, Notion, Obsidian, Kindle, Outlook, and Slack on a glare-free color display.
+The late-2025 successor to the Note Air 4C, this is the only e-ink tablet running full Android with Google Play Store pre-installed, giving access to apps like OneNote, Notion, Obsidian, Kindle, Outlook, and Slack on a glare-free color display.
 The Kaleido 3 screen supports 4,096 colors at 150ppi (300ppi in black and white).
-At ~$500 it undercuts the reMarkable Paper Pro by nearly $130.
+At ~$530 it undercuts the reMarkable Paper Pro by nearly $150.
 Tradeoff: ~22ms writing latency vs 12ms on reMarkable, and battery drains in 2-3 days under heavy app use vs 10-14 days on the lightweight Linux-based reMarkable. [src3, src4]

 Head-to-Head Comparisons